simonvomeyser/simple-web-dev/resources/markdown/bem-by-example-part-2.md

 If you have no idea what I am talking about: Just keep in mind that most modern projects usually will have a more complicated setup.
 Since this has no benefit for understanding BEM we can simply start with a single HTML file and a single CSS file.
-The way frontend web development used to be ... 'member?
+The way frontend web development used to be ... member?
 I 'member.

 <img src="https://res.cloudinary.com/simonvomeyser/image/upload/v1539064839/Group.png" width="503" height="317" />